* Bund yield touches 1-week high

 * Moody's to review Spain, upgrade seen by analysts

-* Euro zone periphery govt bond yields http://tmsnrt.rs/2ii2Bqr (updates prices)
+* Euro zone periphery govt bond yields http://tmsnrt.rs/2ii2Bqr (Updates price action)

-LONDON, April 13 (Reuters) - Borrowing costs in the euro area were flat to a touch lower Friday, as geopolitical and world trade worries eased, leaving Germany's benchmark 10-year government bond yield on track for its biggest weekly rise in over two months.
+LONDON, April 13 (Reuters) - Borrowing costs in the euro area nudged higher on Friday as geopolitical and world trade worries eased, leaving Germany's benchmark 10-year government bond yield on track for its biggest weekly rise in over two months.